Graph Structure Learning with Privacy Guarantees for Open Graph Data: Methodology

 \subsection{DP and Sparse Graph Estimation with Discrete Data}

 In the previous sections, we addressed the challenges of sparse graph estimation with continuous and privacy-preserving data.
 However, in many practical applications, such as social networks, the collected data is in the discrete domain.
 Applying Gaussian noise to discrete variables can significantly hinder interpretability \cite{canonne2020discrete}.
-In this section, we discuss how to preserve data privacy for the discrete Gaussian distribution $\rX_k\in\rX$ and analyze the utility of the encryption algorithm by adding discrete Gaussian noise. \begin{definition}[\textbf{Discrete Gaussian}\cite{canonne2020discrete}] Discrete random variable $\rX_k$ following discrete Gaussian distribution is denoted as $\rX_k\sim\dN(\mu,\sigma^2)$, with probability at each $x\in\Z$:
+In this section, we discuss how to preserve data privacy for discrete Gaussian variables $\rX_k \in \mathcal{X}$ and analyze the utility of the proposed privatization algorithm obtained by adding discrete Gaussian noise.